icopy-site/awesome-cn/docs/awesome/awesome-theoretical-computer-science.md

 - [Barak.
 Advice for The Budding Theorist](https://windowsontheory.org/2015/11/03/advice-for-the-budding-theorist/) - Tips for anyone interested in theoretical computer science.
 - [Barak.
 Surveys For Students](https://thmatters.wordpress.com/surveys/) - Surveys for high-school, undergraduate, and even researchers.
 - [Barak.
 Non-technical or Less-technical Writings and Talks](https://www.boazbarak.org/informal/) - Posts oriented more for a less-technically matured audience.
+- [Lipton & Regan](https://rjlipton.wpcomstaging.com/2022/01/26/a-list-of-most-theory-blogs/) - A list of theory blogs for computer science.
 - [Karp.
 A Personal View of Computer Science at Berkeley](https://www2.eecs.berkeley.edu/bears/CS_Anniversary/karp-talk.html) - Karp addresses: In 1968 computer science at Berkeley was problematic, with two departments working independently to develop programs, and his personal reflections.
 - [Hamming.
 You and Your Research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) - Why do so few scientists make significant contributions and so many are forgotten in the long run?
 The talk is about what Hamming has learned.
 - [Weinberg.
 Four Golden Lessons](https://www.nature.com/articles/426389a) - Lessons for students and researchers given by Steven Weinberg.